PupoSDC/POC-next-ssr-media-queries/README.md

 | **[DX]** Code readability / safeness               | :x:                | :white_check_mark:  | :white_check_mark:  | :white_check_mark:  |
 | **[DX]** Testability                               | :x:                | :x:                 | :white_check_mark:  | :white_check_mark:  |

-There are therefor 2 viable options: `Fresnel` and `Media query hook`.
+There are therefore 2 viable options: `Fresnel` and `Media query hook`.

 The main difference between the 2 comes down to which API you like the most. `useMediaQuery` returns a JS primitive which means the sky is the limit.
-Multiple queries can be combined and more complex scenarios  devisedas.
-On the other hand, Fresnel declarative approach allows for clear code to be clear.
+Multiple queries can be combined and more complex scenarios  devised.
+On the other hand, Fresnel declarative approach allows for clear
+"do one thing and do it well" code to be written.
 Objectively, I would consider this a tie between the two.
 Subjectively, I prefer the most versatile, future proof, and well established `useMediaQuery` solution

 In terms of `delivery` each of these libraries has an advantage and disadvantage.

 `useMediaQuery` only renders one path of the tree, which we should default to the mobile one. `Fresnel` computes the entire tree and all possible paths so that both scenarios are ready to show on the client.
 So in the end we have to choose whether we value reducing the payload we sent to the customer or we prefer to have a solution that covers all basis.
 I expect that the payload and server time difference will be minimal so `Fresnel` has an edge in this regard.

 ## SSR queries pre fetching

 In these scenarios we do server side query pre-fetching before showing the page.
-Only `Fresnel` and `Media query hook` are considered since the other solutions already provide no advantage.
+Only `Fresnel` and `Media query hook` are considered since the other solutions have been shown to provide no advantage over these two.

 ### Implementation 4: Media query hook with pre-fetching